Abhishek08/Docker/DockerSwarm.md

 # Docker Swarm

-Docker swarm is contailer orchestration tools build and manager by Docker.
+Docker swarm is container orchestration tools build and manager by Docker.

 It's a native clustering tool provided by Docker which provides high-availability and high-performance for your application by distributing it to all nodes inside the swarm cluster.